-- Export the list of objects in CSV format from an SNS firewall by following the procedure in the section Creating the CSV file. - Copy both CSV files (rules and objects) on the SMC server using the SSH protocol in the /tmp folder for example. - 3.
-Log on to the SMC server via the console port or in SSH.
+- Export the list of objects in CSV format from an SNS firewall by following the procedure in the section Creating the CSV file. - Copy both CSV files (rules and objects) on the SMC server using the SSH protocol in the /tmp folder for example. - Log in to the SMC server via the console of your hypervisor or in SSH.